-For this reason, refrigerant dehumidifiers are most effective at typical room temperatures.
-Nevertheless, there are a few refrigerant dehumidifiers that work well in lower temperatures.
-There is a wide selection of refrigerant dehumidifiers available compared to the desiccant refrigerant (or compressor) options.
-Refrigerant dehumidifiers are also generally purchased more in the UK because of their energy-efficient reputation.
+For this reason, refrigerant dehumidifying is most effective at typical room temperatures.
+Nevertheless, there are a few models that work well in lower temperatures.
+There is a wide selection available compared to the desiccant refrigerant (or compressor) options.
+Compressor dehumidifiers are also generally purchased more in the UK because of their energy-efficient reputation.
 They are considered to be noisier than desiccants although this isn’t always the case and there are some that work quietly.

 - Ideal for temperatures that exceed 15°C or 59°C

 - Able to extract high amounts of moisture

 Desiccant dehumidifiers have a different method of extracting water from the air.
 They use an adsorbent material that sucks in water from the air, similar to the way the small desiccant packs pull in moisture to keep a product safe.
 Moisture taken from the air then drips into a water condenser below.

 Unlike a refrigerant unit, the desiccant does not need the temperature in the room to be warmer, so they are more effective in colder temperatures, typically 15°C or less.
 This makes them well suited to indoor places that get are not heated – places such as conservatories, garages, or sheds.
 Desiccants also offer a mild heating effect as they release some warm air in the process.

 - Works in colder temperatures as well as warm

 - Quieter Doesn’t have any moving parts